afsc-gap-products/coldpool/README.md

 # Eastern Bering Sea Cold Pool Index
 _Sean Rohan and Lewis Barnett_

-This repository contains a package that is used to calculate the Cold Pool Index for the eastern Bering Sea using bottom temperature data collected during AFSC bottom trawl surveys, where the cold pool index is defined as the area of the NOAA/AFSC/RACE eastern Bering Sea bottom trawl survey footprint with bottom temperatures less than or equal to 2° Celsius, in square kilometers.
+This repository contains a package that is used to calculate the *cold pool index*, mean sea surface temperature, and mean bottom temperature using temperature data collected during bottom trawl surveys of the eastern Bering Sea conducted by NOAA/AFSC/RACE's Groundfish Assessment Program.
+The cold pool index is defined as the area of the NOAA/AFSC/RACE eastern Bering Sea bottom trawl survey footprint with bottom temperatures less than or equal to 2° Celsius, in square kilometers.
+This package includes temperature products (mean temperatures cold pool area, interpolated temperature raster) that are updated on an annual basis following the eastern Bering Sea shelf bottom trawl survey.

-This repository also includes an analysis to compare interpolation methods for calculating the cold pool index.

 The most recent version of this package was developed and tested using R 4.1.1.